ferasahmad/bennie-exercise/README.md

-## Bennie Frontend Technical Assessment 🚀
+## Bennie Frontend Technical Exercise 🚀

 You will need `node v13.7.0`, `yarn`, and `react` installed globally on your machine.